 With so many of us about to buy endless goods in the mad race for Christmas day, many of us will be looking to have a good clear-out after the festive period.
 This may be to declutter with news years resolutions in mind, or prepare for a fresh new decorating project keep your spirits up in time for the new Spring.
-Conversely, you may wish to dab a quick coat of paint to a tired or scruffy part of your home in time for Christmas entertaining.
-Whenever you choose to makeover your home, the following tips and hacks may make your life easier when preparing your walls for painting.
+Conversely, you may wish to dab a quick coat of paint to a tired or scruffy part of your home in time for Christmas entertaining or even treat yourself on a home project with a custom deck builder.
+Anyway, whenever you choose to makeover your home, the following tips and hacks may make your life easier when preparing your walls for painting.

 - Declutter – If you are a hoarder and need to get a space cleared, try the 12-12-12 challenge.
 No, it’s not 2012, use this simple ‘Challenge’ to get rid of 12 items for the dustbin, 12 items for recycling or charity, and 12 items tidied and put back in their ‘rightful’ place.